 Aziyo Biologics Strengthens Leadership Team and Organizes for Growth in Key Markets

-/EIN News/ -- SILVER SPRING, Md., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Aziyo Biologics, Inc. (Nasdaq: AZYO), a biological device company with a portfolio of commercial products across four distinct businesses, today announced key promotions and new hires that solidify its position as a leader in treatment options for patients receiving implantable medical devices and other surgical procedures.
+SILVER SPRING, Md., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Aziyo Biologics, Inc. AZYO, a biological device company with a portfolio of commercial products across four distinct businesses, today announced key promotions and new hires that solidify its position as a leader in treatment options for patients receiving implantable medical devices and other surgical procedures.

 Courtney Guyer was promoted to Vice President and General Manager of the Women's Health division, and Sonali Fonseca, Ph.D. was named Vice President and General Manager of Orthobiologics and Emerging Business.
 Jeff Hamet was elevated to the position of Senior Vice President of Finance, and Erica Elchin was hired as Vice President of Global Operations.